Click here to view recipe.

 Wash and dry two empty glass jars (I always use recycled ones) that will each hold a cup of liquid and set aside.

-Combine everything except vanilla over medium heat and bring to a simmer.
-Barely simmer on low, stirring, for three to five more minutes after everything has melted, then remove from heat and stir in chopped chocolate and vanilla.
+Combine everything except cocoa, chocolate, vanilla and salt over medium heat and bring to a simmer.
+Barely simmer on low, stirring, for three to five more minutes after everything has melted (220 degrees) remove from heat and stir in chopped chocolate, cocoa and salt.
+Whisk and put on low for 1 more minute until thick.
+Take off heat and whisk in vanilla.

 It’s now ready to ladle over ice cream, although it thickens more as it begins to cool, so you could also wait for 15 to 20 minutes before doing so, if it’s not too unbearable.